 How to cross the border (Allenby/King Hussein Bridge)

-You might have to cross the border in order to enter to Palestine.
+You might have to cross the border to enter Palestine.

-This is a real report in about 2011-2013.
+This article is an actual report from 2011 and 2013.
 Please check the latest information by yourselves.

-- Enter into Israel through Allenby (King Hussein) Bridge
+- Enter Israel through Allenby (King Hussein) Bridge

 - Leave Israel through Allenby (King Hussein) Bridge